NamanSatish/namansatish.github.io/_projects/106a_final.md

 ### Hand Tracking

 We chose to track the feature point of the wrist, as it provided a consistent point for tracking the human's motion.
-If we had more time, we could have used additional points to determine the orientation of the hand as well.
-We streamed the data of the points at the frame rate of the camera, as more data is generally better and we could figure out how to use it later.
+If we had more time, we could have used additional points to determine the orientation of the hand as well, however because some of the points on the hand are obscured, we could not have simply used the depth map to compute the 3D points, and would have had to use percieved depth information from Mediapipe in combination with the real depth at a certain point to compute 3D coordinates of 3 points on the hand.
+We streamed the data of the points at the frame rate of the camera, as we believed having more data would be generally helpful for the trajectory and we could figure out how to use it later.

 ### Handshake Procedure